theoxylo/minecraft_mod_thx/README.txt

     http://dl.dropbox.com/u/8642515/mod_thx_helicopter_beta_1.5_01_v002.zip

-Just copy it to your %APPDATA%\.minecraft\mods directory and start Minecraft normally (ModLoader required!)
+Just copy it to your '%APPDATA%\.minecraft\mods' directory and start Minecraft normally (ModLoader required!)

+Then, check out the options in file '%APPDATA%\.minecraft\mods\mod_thx.options' for controls and other settings.

 DEVELOPMENT